Tropidurus

 Tropidurus is a genus of reptiles.
 The genus includes many species of Neotropical ground lizards (family Tropiduridae).
 Tropidurus is the type genus of the family Tropiduridae.

 Geographic range and habitat

-Species in the genus Tropidurus are found on the South American mainland, especially in the Amazon rainforest, but also in more arid regions.
+The genus occurs throughout open tropical and subtropical environments, primarily in the arid regions of South America, the isolated savannas within the Amazon, and along much of the Brazilian Atlantic coast.
+Most species of Tropidurus are closely associated with rocky habitats or areas dominated by sandy substrates.

 Common name

 No common name is widely used solely for species of the genus Tropidurus.
 In their native range, they are simply called lagartixa, as are most similar animals.
 If anything, the Brazilian term calango is used to particularly refer to lizards of the genus Tropidurus.

 Taxonomy

 The genus Tropidurus contains 30 described species, but new ones continue to be discovered.
 An additional seven species—the Galápagos lava lizards endemic to the Galápagos Islands—are sometimes placed here, too, but more commonly separated in the genus Microlophus, instead.
 Similarly, the green thornytail iguana and tropical thorny iguana are now often separated into the minor, but probably distinct Uracentron lineage, instead.
 In this article, these two genera are kept separate, while Platynotus, Strobilurus, and Tapinurus are included in Tropidurus.